B-Lovee

 Qwayshawn Cannon (born December 12, 2000), known professionally as B-Lovee, is an American rapper.
-Born in Maryland, he began his music career in 2015, pausing it until 2020, when he released his debut EP, Courtlandtbaby.
-He went viral after releasing "IYKYK" and "My Everything" in 2021, later appearing on songs with big rappers such as G Herbo, A Boogie wit da Hoodie and Digga D in 2022.
+Born in Queens, he began his music career in 2015, pausing it until 2020, when he released his debut EP, Courtlandtbaby.
+He went viral after releasing his singles "IYKYK" and "My Everything" in 2021, later appearing on songs with larger rappers such as G Herbo, A Boogie wit da Hoodie and Digga D in 2022.